 A fascinating series of limestone terraces, the Mammoth Hot Springs are another must-see attraction to put on your one day in Yellowstone itinerary.

 Explore the two terraced areas and enjoy scenes of the natural travertine formations.
-There is an upper and a lower terrace so that you can get the full view and marvel at the strangeness of nature.
+There is an upper and a lower terrace to get the full view and marvel at the strangeness of nature.

-When you’ve only got one day in Yellowstone, I recommend you choose either the upper or the lower terrace, to save time.
+When you’ve only got one day in Yellowstone, I recommend choosing either the upper or the lower terrace, to save time.
 The main highlights are the lower section’s Minerva Terrace and Liberty Cap.

 Liberty Cap is a massive travertine tower.
 This dormant thermal cone is the result of decades – possibly even millennia – of mineral build-up.
 These days, it’s a pleasant testament to Yellowstone’s unique power and a great thing to see while you’re in the Mammoth area.